Once a chip giant, Intel is now facing the risk of being acquired - Photo: AFP

 Why is Intel being targeted?

-But of course Qualcomm has also acted, as the Wall Street Journal recently reported that the giant is considering a takeover of Intel to strengthen its own chip business.
+But of course Qualcomm has also acted, as the Wall Street Journal recently reported that the giant is considering a possible takeover of Intel to strengthen its own chip business.

-Although no figures have been released, given the two companies' positions in the chip market, this could be the largest merger in years and the most influential in the history of the world's technology industry.
+Although no figures have been given, given the two companies' positions in the chip market, this could be the largest merger in years and the most influential in the history of the world's technology industry.

 Intel is currently waiting to revive its manufacturing sector thanks to the CHIPs Act passed under President Joe Biden, which considers chips not only as technology but also as a national security issue.